Stranraer railway station: Services 2025

+7 days a week, there are five trains per day to Ayr (two of which extend beyond Ayr to Kilmarnock and one of those continues to Glasgow).
+On Mondays to Saturdays the frequency is very uneven with gaps of between two and four hours at certain times of the day.
+On a Sunday all trains run to Ayr only and depart every two hours.

 Bus link to Cairnryan ferry terminals

-In September 2013 a bus link, route 350 operated by McLeans, was introduced between the railway station and the P&O Ferries and Stena Line ferry terminals at Cairnryan.
+In September 2013 a bus link, route 350 operated by McLeans, was introduced between the railway station and the P&O Ferries and Stena Line ferry terminals at Cairnryan, operating on all days except Sundays.
 The bus also serves the centre of Stranraer.
-Note this service meets all trains but does not operate on Sundays.
-As of 2017 the 350 service was rerouted and no longer calls at Stranraer station.
+In 2017 this service was rerouted and no longer calls at Stranraer station.

 Future

 The station is the southern terminal of the South West Scotland Community Rail Partnership which comprises local Community Councils, representation from South Ayrshire Council, ScotRail as well as private individuals.
 SWSCRP has adopted the station and has provided tubs, shrubs and plants.
 These are tended to by South West Scotland Station Adopters Gardening Group.

 Plans by Dumfries & Galloway Council, to close the station and replace it by a new structure a few hundred metres further east to create a new transport hub for Stranraer have been ditched and the ring-fenced money used on other projects.
 On 21 November 2011, Stena Line operations ceased at Stranraer and were transferred a few miles up Loch Ryan to Cairnryan.